magisterquis/plonk/README.md

 Signals
 -------
-Plonk listens for two Signals, SIGHUP and SIGUSR1.
+Plonk, in server mode (not with `-task` or `-interact`) listens for two Signals, SIGHUP and SIGUSR1.

 SIGHUP causes the following:
 - Tasking file is closed and reopened.
 This is useful for after editing it